denven/Video-Rekognition/README.md

-# Video-Rekognition
+## Video-Rekognition

 A project uses AWS Rekognition to do video analysis.

 - Re-implemented the front-end based on [Smart Retailer](https://github.com/denven/Smart-Retailer);
 - Todo:
   1. Plan to use AntDesign to implement the front end
   2. Plan to implement a mobile version by React Native

-## What's Smart-Retailer?

-Smart-Retailer is a web application that uses Amazon Recognition APIs to extrapolate simple business analytics from videos for the day to day operations.

 ## What business analytics do we get from videos?

+The app will extrapolate simple business analytics from videos for the day to day operations.

 - Number of customers in video
 - Age, sex, emotions (physical)
 - Average time in video